 The list of questions could go on, but you get the idea.

-You would likely conclude that question 1, or rather its answer, does have a place in your piece.
-It is vital to your thesis that you have evidence that animals affect blood pressure.
-If you’re writing a longer piece, you’d likely want to consider the inherent problems in studies that rely on self-reported information – to what extent can you rely on what the patients reported about themselves?
+You would likely conclude that question 1, or rather its answer, does have a place in your book.
+It is vital to your statement of argument that you have evidence that animals affect blood pressure.
+You’ll likely want to consider the inherent problems in studies that rely on self-reported information – to what extent can you rely on what the patients reported about themselves?
 Also, if the study uses medical records collected by several physicians, can you trust that the data are consistent?
 Is one blood pressure machine as accurate as another?
 Is one physician as accurate in recording patient data as the next?

-After you think this through and the additional potential questions that you need to consider, it’s time to reflect on the place of this question in your larger piece.
-If you’re writing a blog post or an article, this might be the only point you need, but you’d then need to revise your thesis to reflect your new focus.
-If you’re writing a book, the exercise of thinking through question 1 as I’ve done here has shown that question one is substantial enough to warrant having its own chapter.
+After you think this through and the additional potential questions that you need to consider, it’s time to reflect on the place of this question in your book.
+The exercise of thinking through question 1 as I’ve done here has shown that question one is substantial enough to warrant having its own chapter.
+If it were less substantial, but still more important, you’d need to consider combining it with another question to form a chapter.

 You would then repeat this exercise with the remaining questions.
-If you find a question that just doesn’t interest you, if it’s not vital to proving your thesis, cross it out.
-If it is vital to your thesis, consider either tweaking your thesis so it’s not, or keeping the question you’re not wild about.
+If you find a question that just doesn’t interest you, if it’s not vital to proving your statement of argument, cross it out.
+If it is vital to your statement of argument, consider either tweaking your it so it’s not, or keeping the question you’re not wild about.

 Once you’ve finished working through your questions, write a one sentence answer to each question that you are keeping on a separate sheet of paper.
-Then think about what order they should go in; the strength of your argument, and therefore of your piece of writing, relies on the logic of your organisation.
-For example, if you’re writing a book, there should be a clear, obvious reason why chapter three must come after chapter two and before chapter four.
+Then think about what order they should go in; the strength of your argument, and therefore of your book, relies on the logic of your organisation.
+For example, there should be a clear, obvious reason why chapter three must come after chapter two and before chapter four.

 One way to test your order, is to write each statement on a separate strip of paper, mix them up (or type them out and then alphabetise them), and ask a friend to put them in order.
 If your friend comes up with an order that is different to yours, discuss how you each reached the order you did.
 Then, decide if you want to change your order.
 If you don’t change it, but feel your friend has some valid points, make sure you keep those in mind as you write – you’ll need to make it clear to your reader why you’re discussing things in the order you do.

-If you like more detailed outlines, repeat this process with the answers to the questions you keep – those answers are the thesis statements for your individual chapters.
-Your answers to your chapter thesis statements will be topic sentences for your paragraphs or, for more complex issues, your section headings (the topic for a group of paragraphs).
+If you like more detailed outlines, repeat this process with the answers to the questions you keep – those answers are the statements of argument for your individual chapters.
+Your answers to your chapter statements of argument will be topic sentences for your paragraphs or, for more complex issues, your section headings (the topic for a group of paragraphs).
 We’ll talk about paragraphing and topic sentences next month.

 In the Facebook group, let us know how this outlining technique worked for you.
 If you have used a different technique, share that with us too!